mills32/Adplug-for-8088-86/README.md

 This is not really adplug, I only took the file readers and players, and then created a simple interface.

 This player works on 40x25 text mode (CGA, TANDY, EGA, MCGA, VGA).
 MDA and Hercules do not support 40x25 text.
-If you have a VGA, the program will load custom graphics for the text mode characters from "Font_BIZ.png".
+If you have a VGA, the program will load custom graphics for the text mode.

 CGA, TANDY, EGA, MCGA: